 - People with primary open-angle glaucoma usually experience few or no symptoms until the later stages of the disease, when vision loss becomes apparent.

 There is no cure for glaucoma, but treatment can help reduce intraocular pressure and prevent optic nerve damage and blindness.
-Glaucoma is usually treated with medications, although surgery may also be recommended for some patients.
+Glaucoma is usually treated with medications, although laser treatment or surgery may also be recommended for some patients.

 A number of different medications are used to treat glaucoma.
 They include: